Mitcheljager/SCSS-Styleguide/htmlstructure.md

 ## Structure

-With proper semantics a webpage might looks something like this:
+With proper semantics a webpage might look something like this:
 ```
 <nav></nav>